GoogleCloudPlatform/cloud-builders/gsutil/README.md

 Note: This image is deprecated in favor of [`google/cloud-sdk`](https://hub.docker.com/r/google/cloud-sdk/).
-Users can switch to using the `google/cloud-sdk` image today for a maintained and up-to-date `gcloud` builder.
+Users can switch to using the `google/cloud-sdk` image today for a maintained and up-to-date `gsutil` builder.
 The deprecation is tracked in [issue638](https://github.com/GoogleCloudPlatform/cloud-builders/issues/638).

 The below documentation applies to the existing image and is maintained here